bahrain-uob/VoiceMate/README.md

 ## What is it?

-VoiceMate is an application that converts voice into sign language and vice versa.
+VoiceMate is an application that converts voice into sign language using Aws services.

 The Voice to sign part was done using these aws services & technologies